incountry/sdk-java/README.md

 BETWEEN             (FindFilter::keyBetween)
 ```

-You can use the following builder methods for filtering by date fields:
+You can use the following methods for filtering by date fields:
 ```java
 EQUALS              (FindFilter::keyEq)
 IS_NULL             (FindFilter::keyIsNull)